-See Jennifer Lopez’s Fashionable Tribute to Kobe and Gianna Bryant
+See Jennifer Lopez’s Tribute to Kobe and Gianna Bryant

 "24 & 2," she wrote on social media with purple and yellow heart emojis in honor the Los Angeles Lakers team colors.

-And if you look even closer, Jennifer's fresh manicure including the numbers 2 and 24 in honor of Gianna and Kobe's respective jersey numbers.
+And if you look even closer, Jennifer's fresh manicure from Tom Bachik included the numbers 2 and 24 in honor of Gianna and Kobe's respective jersey numbers.
 The singer and fiancé Alex Rodriguez were later spotted inside the Staples Center to support Vanessa Bryant and the family.

 The tribute comes just a couple short weeks after Jennifer and Shakira honored Kobe during the Super Bowl halftime show.
 As J.Lo performed at Hard Rock Stadium in Miami, a large cross illuminated on the field.
 The colors purple and gold also lit up, which was an homage to Kobe's longtime basketball team.

-Before Monday's celebration of life ceremony kicked off, many stars took to social media to share their well wishes for all those affected by the tragedy.
+Before Monday's celebration of life ceremony kicked off, many stars also took to social media to share their well wishes for all those affected by the tragedy.

 Alexander Tamargo/Getty Images, Twitter